A differential approach to Ax-Schanuel, I: The Cartan approach to linear differential equations

 In this situation $G$ is the linear group ${\rm GL}_n(\mathbb C)$ with coordinate ring $\mathbb C\left[ U_i^j , \frac{1}{det(U)}\right]$, $P$ is $Y \times G$, and the action of $G$ on $P$ is given by right translations: $(y,U)\cdot g = (y,U g)$.
 We see $\frac{d}{dy}$ as a rational vector field on $Y$ and the linear differential system gives us its $\nabla$-horizontal lift

-Then $\nabla$-horizontal lift operator is determined by the above formula and $\mathcal O_Y$-linearity.
+The $\nabla$-horizontal lift operator is determined by the above formula and $\mathcal O_Y$-linearity.
 The field $\mathbb{C}(P)$ with the derivation $\nabla_{\frac{d}{dy}}$ is called the field of the universal solution of the linear equation.
 As the vector fields $\sum_k U_j^k\frac{\partial}{\partial U_i^k}$ are right invariant on $G$, $\nabla$ is a principal connection.
-The compatibility with Lie bracket is straightforward as for any couple of vector fields $v$ and $w$ on $Y$, $[v,w]$ is colinear to $v$; thus $\nabla$ is flat.
-The equation defines a regular connection outside of the set of poles of the rational functions $A_i^j$ and zeroes of $\frac{d}{dy}$ as a vector field on $Y$. \end{exam}
+The compatibility with the Lie bracket is straightforward as for any couple of vector fields $v$ and $w$ on $Y$, $[v,w]$ is colinear to $v$; thus $\nabla$ is flat.
+The equation defines an algebraic connection outside of the set of poles of the rational functions $A_i^j$ and zeroes of $\frac{d}{dy}$ as a vector field on $Y$. \end{exam}